last updated 5 February 2012

 Two Middlecoat "kids" (Lucy - 35 and David - 27) are still at home.

-Col Francis Middlecoat dies in Lambeth in 1922 aged 83, and Mary dies in Wandsworth in 1928 aged 78.
-They would surely have been at the wedding of their grand-daughter Ethel Burton in 1915, but they do not appear in the wedding photo.
+Lt Col Francis Middlecoat dies in Lambeth in 1922 aged 83, and Mary dies in Wandsworth in 1928 aged 78.
+They would presumably have been at the wedding of their grand-daughter Ethel Burton in 1915 (see photo of larger group).

 1915 - Marriage - Sunday 15 August